volterraedge/terraform-provider-volterra/docs/resources/volterra_protocol_inspection.md

   namespace = "staging"

   enable_disable_compliance_checks {
-    // One of the arguments from this list "enable_compliance_checks disable_compliance_checks" must be set
+    // One of the arguments from this list "disable_compliance_checks enable_compliance_checks" must be set

     enable_compliance_checks {
       name      = "test1"